Jeffrey Epstein's Prison Guards Are Indicted On Federal Charges

 Authorities have charged Michael Thomas and Tova Noel with making false records and conspiracy.
 The two worked as jail guards at the Metropolitan Correctional Center, a federal jail in Manhattan that's mostly used for defendants awaiting trial.

 According to video surveillance footage obtained by prosecutors, Epstein was in his cell unobserved for eight hours before he was found dead.
-The unit requires that all inmates be accounted for twice an hour.
+The unit he was in requires that all inmates be accounted for twice an hour.

-Prosecutors say while working an overnight shift, Thomas and Noel, the only two officers assigned to his wing, neglected to check on Epstein.
+Prosecutors say that while working an overnight shift, Thomas and Noel, the only two officers assigned to Epstein's wing, neglected to check on him.

 According to the indictment, Thomas and Noel sat at their desks and browsed the Internet for furniture, motorcycle sales and sports news instead of monitoring Epstein in his cell, some 15 feet away in the Special Housing Unit.

-It was only when inmate breakfast was to be served around 6:30 a.m. on August 10 that Thomas and Noel entered Epstein's unit.
+It was only when inmates' breakfast was to be served around 6:30 a.m. on Aug.
+10 that Thomas and Noel entered Epstein's unit.

 "Epstein hung himself," Noel told her boss, according to the indictment.